Wagner Aerocar

 The Wagner FJ-V3 Aerocar was a prototype 4-place flying automobile.
-The vehicle used counter-rotating rotor helicopter technology for flight.
+The vehicle used contra-rotating rotor helicopter technology for flight.

 Design

 The Aerocar was developed in the era of space-age futurism, and looked the part.
 It looked slightly like the Jetsons flying car, with a large bubble cockpit, tailfins, and disproportionately small wheels for a car.
 It was developed from the Rotocar III design which was based on the Sky-trac 3 helicopter.
 The helicopter used counter-rotating rotors.
 On ground propulsion to the wheels was through a hydraulic linkage to the engine.

 Operational history

 A prototype with the registration D-HAGU was completed and flown in 1965.
 The Franklin 6AS-335-B engine was replaced with a 134lb, 420shp Turbomeca Oredon turbine engine with a front-mounted gearbox.
 The design was sold to Helikopter Technik München (HTM).
 HTM suspended development of the Aerocar in 1971.